FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Serving size: 1 large lamb chop (~7 oz)

 Video Showing How To Make Lamb Chops:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Lamb Chops!
+Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Lamb Chops!

 Want to save this recipe?